An Official Website of the Commonwealth of Kentucky

 After exhaustive research and input from a variety of stakeholders, the Kentucky Heritage Council/State Historic Preservation Office (KHC) has completed the next five-year state historic preservation plan and is currently getting the word out to constituents.
-"A Map Made of Memory: Kentucky's State Historic Preservation Plan, 2017-2021" was authored by former Planning Coordinator Vicki Birenberg, AICP, and is intended to serve as a tool for use by individuals, nonprofits and local governments interested in applying the comprehensive strategies outlined in the plan to issues unique to each community.
-As a recipient of federal funds to administer historic preservation programs in Kentucky, including the National Register of Historic Places and federal rehab tax credit, KHC is required to submit the final plan to the National Park Service.
+"A Toolbox for Saving Ourselves: The Kentucky State Historic Preservation Plan 2023-2027" was authored by former Planning Coordinator, Orloff Miller, and is intended to serve as a tool for use by individuals, nonprofits and local governments interested in applying the comprehensive strategies outlined in the plan to issues unique to each community

 About the Plan